idnasirasira/cx_shipment/DATABASE_RESET_GUIDE.md

 1. Navigate to the admin dashboard: `http://your-domain/admin/dashboard`
 2. In development mode, you'll see a "Developer Tools" section
+3. Click the "Developer Settings" button
-3. Click the "Database Reset" button
+4. Click the "Database Reset" button

 ### 2. Reset Process